Thought-Forms

-Thought-Forms: A Record of Clairvoyant Investigation is a theosophical book compiled by the members of the Theosophical Society A. Besant and C. W. Leadbeater.
-It was originally published in 1905 in London.From the standpoint of Theosophy, it tells opinions regarding the visualization of thoughts, experiences, emotions and music.
+Thought-Forms: A Record of Clairvoyant Investigation is a theosophical book compiled by Theosophical Society members A. Besant and C. W. Leadbeater.
+It was originally published in 1905 in London.
+From the standpoint of Theosophy, it offers views regarding the visualization of thoughts, experiences, emotions and music.
 Drawings of the "thought-forms" were performed by John Varley Jr. (grandson of the painter John Varley), Prince, and McFarlane.

 From history of compilation

 This book has become the result of the joint work of the authors, which began in 1895, when they had started an investigation of "the subtle matter of the universe."
-They were interested in the work of the human mind as, according to their claim, this work "extrudes into the external world" the thought-forms.
+They were interested in the work of the human mind as this work "extrudes into the external world" the thought-forms.